Supplemental Retirement Plans

 If you wish your investment options and beneficiaries to be the same you do not have to fill out a separate after-tax Roth 403(b)application if you already have a pre-tax traditional 403(b) in place with Fidelity Investments, and TIAA-CREF but if you are with VALIC, please contact your representative.

 You must complete an application for each pre-tax traditional 403 b vendor and/or each after -tax Roth 403 b vendor that you have chosen to invest with.
 This application will instruct the company on how to allocate your contribution between funds and who your beneficiaries are.
 To obtain an application contact the vendor directly.
 Failure to follow these steps will result in funds being transferred to the vendor where they will earn no interest.
 After 60 days, the funds will be returned to VSU and be added back into your paycheck.
-After starting an account you must submit a Salary Reduction Agreement to the benefits office.
+After starting an account you must submit a Payroll Deduction Agreement for 403 (b) or 457) to the benefits office.

 These plans are funded by pre-tax dollars deducted from the employee's paycheck.
 These plans are administered in accordance with their respective plan documents.
 These plans are executed in accordance with government regulations including those for eligibility, contributions, loans and distributions.
 Plan expenses are not paid by the institution, these are negotiated between the employee and the vendor.